Yelabuga drone factory

 The Yelabuga drone factory (Russian: Елабужский завод беспилотников) is a Russian arsenal factory within the Alabuga Special Economic Zone in Tatarstan.
-Operated by the Russian company Albatross, the factory produces a large amount of Shahed-type and other military drones used by Russia in its ongoing invasion of Ukraine.
+Operated by the Russian company Albatross, the factory produces a large amount of Shahed-type and other military drones used by Russia in Russo-Ukrainian war.
 It has been reported that the facility is largely staffed by students, including minors.
 The location of the factory allows for ease of transportation between Russia and Iran, with Iran being the source of many drones produced in Yelabuga.
 The factory, long short-staffed, has sought thousands of workers, mainly females and girls as young as 15 from Africa.
-The factory produces approximately 10,000 Shahed-type drones per year, alongside reconnaissance drones, with the facility operating 24 hours a day.
+In 2023, the factory's goal was to produce approximately 10,000 Shahed-type drones per year.
+The factory also produces reconnaissance drones, with the facility operating 24 hours a day.
+Based on Ukrainian Air Force data analyzed by Agence France-Presse, Russia fired 5,438 long‑range drones in June 2025, which equals an average of ~181 drones per day.

 Overview

 The manufacturing plant develops Shahed-style loitering munitions and "Albatross" reconnaissance drones.
 It is located in the Alabuga Special Economic Zone, near Yelabuga, Republic of Tatarstan, Russia, more than 1,300km from the Ukraine-Russia border.
 Within the Special Economic Zone, the drones are reportedly referred to as "boats" (лодки).
 "Big boat" refers to the Shahed-136, called the "Geran-2" in Russian service, while "small boat" refers to the Shahed 131, called the "Geran-1" in Russian service.
 The project as a whole has been called "Project Boat."
 Other code words used by engineers include "bumpers" to refer to explosive payloads, and "Ireland" or "Belarus" to refer to Iran.
 The agreement between Iran and Russia has been described as a franchise by The Washington Post, in which Iran shares project documentation, locally produced or reverse-engineered components, and technical knowledge.

 The facility was built near the Kama River, allowing direct transportation via ship directly from Iran through the Caspian Sea.
 The plant was built with materials provided by Iran.
 The plant is operated by Albatross, a Russian company that previously made agricultural technologies, and now produces drones for use in the Russian invasion of Ukraine.
 Albatross has developed long-range reconnaissance drones for use in the war, called "Albatross" or "Albatros M5" drones.
 Before and during the plant's development, Iran supplied loitering munitions for Russia to use in the invasion of Ukraine.
 The factory opened in July 2023.